- Syllabus and Readings

 - The United States Patent and Trademark Office provides this useful (video) introduction to trademark basics.

 - Trademark lawyers are prolific bloggers.
-Two of the best trademark law blogs are Likelihood of Confusion and Trademarks Are Magic.
+Two of the best trademark law blogs are Likelihood of Confusion and Trademarks Are Magic (the author of Trademarks Are Magic, Ed Timberlake, is also often found on Twitter).

-Slides used in class will be posted afterward on this page or on the course homepage (as part of the online syllabus) or both.
+Slides used in class will be posted afterward on the course homepage.

 The grade for this course will be based on three short open writing assignments.
 The first two assignments will each be worth 30% of the final grade.
 The final assignment will be worth 40% of the final grade.
 The substance and format of the assignments, their timing, and their due dates will be discussed in class as the semester progresses.